 The exam is graded on a pass/fail basis.
+The exam is graded by an internal examiner.

 The second and third examination attempts are conducted in the same manner as the ordinary examination.

 The exam will be assessed on the basis of the learning outcome (knowledge, skills and competencies) for the course.